 Are you hoping to move into management, enhance your business knowledge and skills, change employment, or build on your degree?
 A Certificate in Professional Management may be your ticket to success.
 In this program, you will examine key principles of business and their interrelationships in local, national and global world settings.
 Learn key management skills that foster communication, teamwork and problem solving in the workplace.
 Become more effective in your workplace today.

-The Specialization in Construction Management develops the competencies needed to effectively manage construction projects.
+The Certificate in Professional Management specializing in Construction Management develops the competencies needed to effectively manage construction projects.
 The program focuses on the legal, regulatory and technical aspects of construction while developing the skills and knowledge you need in business, management, and interpersonal relations.

 - Seek learning that can lead to a specialized management credential in the field of construction management

-Whatever the delivery format of your course, you should plan on studying and working approximately six hours per week per course.
+You should plan on studying and working approximately 6 hours per week per course.

-All Continuing Education certificates have been developed with part-time learners in mind.
+All Continuing Education programs are developed with part-time learners in mind.
 The Certificate in Professional Management specializing in Construction Management is a 300-hour program.
-Students must complete 120 hours of core courses.
-The remaining 180 hours will be chosen from a list of optional courses.

 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

 Pre-Approved Seminar Credit (Maximum 30 hours)